 Raphanus raphanistrum subs. sativus (25 days) Open-pollinated.
 Named for the large showy wildflower that is listed as “of concern” in the Native Plant Protection Act, this is one Lady Slipper you can uproot with abandon.
 We’ve been on the trail of a good pink radish for years, but not quite finding the right one in our trials until now.
 Pink Lady Slipper has the beauty of a soft rosy-pink color combined with bright white flesh that is crisp and mild.
+“Consistent, quick, good at all sizes, and so much prettier than plain ol’ red rounds!” opines John McGarry of Muck and Mystery Farm in Providence, RI.
 The oblong plump roots, blunt at the tip and with a small taproot, hold longer than others without cracking or getting soft and pithy.
 Stays crisp for weeks after harvest. ②

 2230 Pink Lady Slipper